NickolasKemp/sleep-disorder-analysis/report.md

 ```

 Histograms and QQ plots suggested that sleep duration **does not** follow a normal distribution for either gender.
 The Lilliefors test confirmed this: for women, D = 0.182, p \< 2.2e-16, and for men, D = 0.162, p \< 0.001.
-Since the normality assumption is violated, a non-parametric test, such as the Mann–Whitney U test, is more appropriate for comparing sleep duration between genders.
+Since the normality assumption is violated, a non-parametric test, such as the Mann-Whitney U test, is more appropriate for comparing sleep duration between genders.

 ### Test and results

-Mann–Whitney U test
+Mann-Whitney U test

 ```{r}
 wilcox.test(Sleep.Duration ~ Gender,